hitmefast/nyo69/nyo69/readme.md

 ![nyo69](imgur.com image replace me!)

 *A full mix of ISO and ANSI that prioritizes all the comfort and style from both.
-In a small factor of 60% that fits in the most common production lines od TADA68/KD68 with reviewed and renewed specs*
+In a small factor of 60% that fits in the most common production lines of TADA68/KD68 with reviewed and renewed specs*

 * Keyboard Maintainer: [hitmefast](https://github.com/hitmefast)
 * Hardware Supported: *The PCBs, controllers supported*